department-of-veterans-affairs/vets-website/_education/3-survivors-dependent.md

 <div markdown="1">

-If you are a dependent or survivor of a Veteran, you may be eligible for education assistance through a GI Bill program.
+If you are a dependent or survivor of a Veteran, you may be eligible for education assistance through a GI Bill® program.

 ### Are you eligible for benefits?